Choose another writer in this calendar:

 ||Erik Axel Karlfeldt (1864-1931)|

 Swedish poet, master of rhyme and meter, who gained fame with his regional, tradition-bound poetry.
-Internationally unknown Karlfeldt won the Nobel Prize for Literature posthumously in 1931 – he had refused the honor in 1918 on the grounds of his position as a secretary of the Nobel Committee, and because of the high proportion of Swedish writers who had already received the award.
+Internationally unknown Karlfeldt won the Nobel Prize for Literature posthumously in 1931 (it was the first posthumous award of the prize) – he had twice refused the honor on the grounds of his position as a secretary of the Nobel Committee, and because of the high proportion of Swedish writers who had already received the award.
 Although Karlfeld's works were widely read in his country, he has also been called one of the most misunderstood writers.
 He was familiar with French symbolism, used its literary devices, but found his subjects from the traditional rural way of life.